skk5/KKSpanTextView/README.md

 # KKSpanTextView
-a simple custom of UITextView that supports Span
+a simple custom subclass of UITextView that supports Span